Changissnz/classifying_misanthropies/README.md

 ideal devotions is costly, and misanthropy sees these costs as unnecessary and destructive to their aims.
 These misanthropes come from all walks of life, including royalty that demands tribute, bureaucrats that aspire for law and order, and others that did not receive what they expected, even though they followed through on the system guidelines for their objectives.
-An aversion to illogical ways, metastasized into placing responsibility of fault onto many members of humanity.
+An aversion to illogical ways, metastasized into indiscriminately placing responsibility of fault onto many members of humanity.

 Misanthropy as a practice nurtured in open-ended free environments.
 This is the polar opposite to the kind spurred from the lack of absolutism.
 These misanthropes will appear meek and somber in their surroundings, typically diversified in cultural and